Abdul-Letif/Portfolio/Ghana Adventure Tour Analysis/README.md

 # Ghana Adventures Tour Analytics

 This project analyzes tour booking data for **Ghana Adventures**, a travel and tour company based in Tamale.
-The goal was to uncover insights into seasonal demand, customer behavior, and underperforming tour packages, thereby guiding business strategy.
+The goal was to uncover insights into seasonal demand, customer behavior, and underperforming tour packages to guide business strategy.

 ## 📊 Objectives